 Are leather sofas in or out?
 What about mismatched wallpaper?
 You’ve got your own opinions, but find out what your followers think.
-Trends are constantly coming and going in the interior decorating world, so you’ve got an infinite bank of content that’s sure to get your followers engaged.
+Home decor trends are constantly coming and going in the interior decorating world, so you’ve got an infinite bank of content that’s sure to get your followers engaged.

 10. Reach out to an industry pro